saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/intro.md

 ### 8. [Error Handling](./error-handling.md)

-Rust has a robust error handling system that uses the `Result` and `Option` enums.
+Error handling system uses the `Result` and `Option` enums.
 This encourages handling errors explicitly rather than relying on exceptions.

 ### 9. [Macros](./macro.md)

-Macros in Rust provide a way to write code that writes other code (metaprogramming).
+Macros provide a way to write code that writes other code (metaprogramming).
 They are used for code generation and to reduce boilerplate.

 ### 10. [Modules](./module.md) and [Crates](./crate.md)